IoLanguage/eerie/README.md

     Creates an empty package structure.
     If <path> is omitted, new directory will be created in current working directory.

+  help <name>
+    Opens documentation for the package in the browser.

+  hook <hookName> <packageName>
+    Runs a hook with name at first argument for the package with name at the second one.

   info <name>
     Shows description of a package.

   install <uri>
-    Installs new plugin.
+    Installs a new package.

   list
-    Lists all installed plugins.
+    Lists all packages installed within current env.

   remove <name>
-    Removes a plugin.
+    Removes the package.

   update <name>
     Updates the package and all of its dependencies.